 A business redesign was in order.
 Workflows, billing, and data capture were all reconfigured to fit insurance companies.

 Paying attention to your client journey can mean big benefits for your law firm.
-By focusing on the elements of your clients journey, who your client is, and what they actually want, you’ll be that much better positioned to deliver an excellent client experience and get more business for your law firm.
+By focusing on the different touchpoints of your client journey, who your client is, and what they want, you’ll be that much better positioned to deliver an excellent client experience and get more business for your law firm.